 - Competing Brands and Hiking Footwear

-Reasonably low weights have been a long-time staple of Salomon’s hiking lineup, and that holds true with their 2021 collection.
-The picks above range from the light and agile X Reveal shoe (1 lb.
-4.5 oz. for the non-GTX version) to the burly, backpacking-ready Quest GTX boot (2 lbs.
+Reasonably low weights have been a longtime staple of Salomon’s hiking lineup, and that holds true with their 2022 collection.
+The picks above range from the light and agile Outbound Prism (1 lb.
+4.8 oz.) to the burly, backpacking-ready Quest GTX boot (2 lbs.
 14.2 oz.).
-Weight correlates closely with each shoe’s intentions: for instance, the synthetic, running shoe-like X Reveal is best suited for day hiking on smooth and well-maintained trails, while the more traditional leather Quest is purpose-built for covering rough and rugged terrain under the weight of a fully loaded pack.
+Weight correlates closely with each shoe’s intentions: For instance, the synthetic, running shoe-like Outbound Prism is best suited for day hiking on smooth and well-maintained trails, while the more traditional leather Quest is purpose-built for covering rough and rugged terrain under the weight of a fully loaded pack.
 Designs like the X Ultra 4 Mid GTX (1 lb.
 14 oz.) strike a nice middle ground, combining a reasonably light build with quality materials and excellent comfort, traction, and on-trail capabilities.

 Keep in mind, however, that cutting weight often translates to reduced durability, as evidenced with the OUTline Low GTX (1 lb.
 8.6 oz.) and Cross Hike Mid GTX (1 lb.
 11.9 oz.), both of which suffered premature delamination issues.
-Fast-and-light designs like the aforementioned X Reveal and Odyssey GTX (1 lb.
-9.8 oz.) also fall short in support and stability, which is perfectly fine for short outings but will suffer over longer distances under heavy loads.
+Fast-and-light designs like the aforementioned Outbound Prism and Odyssey 1 Advanced (1 lb.
+4.8 oz. and 1 lb.
+6.6 oz., respectively) also fall short in support and stability, which is perfectly fine for short outings but will suffer over longer distances under heavy loads.
 In the end, a final decision will come down to your objectives and what type(s) of terrain you expect to encounter.
-If you’re headed out on a demanding, multi-day backpacking trip with a full pack, it’s simply hard to beat the protection, coverage, and support you get from beefier leather designs like the Quest or Quest Prime (2 lbs.
-8 oz.).
+If you’re headed out on a demanding, multi-day backpacking trip with a full pack, it’s simply hard to beat the protection, coverage, and support you get from beefier leather designs like the Quest or Quest Element (2 lbs.
+6.4 oz.).

 As with weight, cushioning and comfort vary within Salomon’s collection and line up closely with each model’s intended use.
-At the extreme end is the soft and trail runner-like X Raise, which impressed us with its highly padded interior and long-distance comfort.
+At the extreme end are the soft and trail runner-like Predict Hike GTX and X Raise, the latter of which impressed us with its highly padded interior and long-distance comfort.
 Moving toward the middle of the spectrum, you have well-rounded options for hiking and backpacking, including the X Ultra and Quest, which nicely balance cushion and support for carrying a heavier pack.
-And on the minimalist end, there’s the relatively thin OUTline, which is best suited for easy trails and we dealt with foot soreness over longer distances.
+And on the minimalist end, there’s the relatively thin OUTline, which is best suited for easy trails and led to foot soreness over longer distances.
 The trail running-focused XA Pro 3D v8 is another shoe lacking in plushness, with a fairly dated and rough-feeling interior that gave it a stiff and cumbersome feel.
 We always recommend trying on shoes before you buy to ensure a good all-around fit, but it can also help a lot with evaluating the amount of padding underfoot and gauging what feels best to you given your objectives.

 As we mentioned, lug design also has a big impact on traction and grip.
 For instance, Salomon’s X Ultra 4 has deep, chevron-shaped lugs that are easy to trust and do a great job biting into most surfaces while not being overly flexible or prone to premature wear.
 Wider spacing, like you get with the Cross Hike, is better for deep mud and softer ground, although that shoe suffers some on wet rock.
 Similar to support above, you can take a look on Salomon’s website to see what type(s) of terrain each shoe is designed to handle (easy paths, mixed, or technical terrain).

 We often prefer Gore-Tex shoes given our roots in the rainy Pacific Northwest, but waterproof designs do tend to suffer when it comes to breathability.
 To be sure, Gore-Tex is best-in-class in terms of balancing these two conflicting priorities, but our feet do grow sweaty from time to time during the heat of summer.
-Thankfully, Salomon offers many of their designs in both waterproof and non-waterproof variations, including the ultra-popular X Ultra, X Raise, OUTline, Vaya, XA Pro 3D v8, Odyssey, X Crest, and X Reveal.
+Thankfully, Salomon offers many of their designs in both waterproof and non-waterproof variations, including the ultra-popular X Ultra, X Raise, OUTline, Vaya, XA Pro 3D v8, OUTpulse, X Crest, and Outbound Prism.

 Our take is this: If you live in an ultra-dry climate or plan to ford deep bodies of water, go with a non-waterproof design.
 These models tend to dry out much quicker should they get submerged and will save you a bit of cash and weight too.
 For example, the non-waterproof X Ultra 4 costs $120 and checks in at 1 pound 9.4 ounces while the Gore-Tex version is $150 and 1 pound 11.5 ounces.
 For hiking and backpacking in areas with consistent rain or snow, it might be worth spending up for the Gore-Tex-equipped option.
 For more background on this topic, see our article: Do You Need Waterproof Hiking Shoes?